 - keep records of the name and accreditation number of each certifier employed by the council, employment dates, and a brief description of each development they certified on behalf of council

-- notify the Board when a certifier starts or ends employment with council.
+- notify NSW Fair Trading when a certifier starts or ends employment with council.